jeamy/eta2weather.nextjs15/README.md

 # ETA to Ecowitt Weather Station Connector

-A Next.js 15 application for visualizing ETA and Ecowitt Weather Data in a clean, structured format.
+A Next.js 15 application for connecting ETA and Ecowitt Weather Station to provide real-time temperature information for both indoor and outdoor temperatures, ETA system data, and control the ETA heating system.

+Connects the temperature sensors of an Ecowitt weather station with an ETA heating system and takes over the temperature control of the heating system.
+Thus replaces an ETA room thermostat.

+Programmed in Codeium Windsurf with Claude 3.5 Sonnet.
+100% Codeium. https://codeium.com

 ## Features